Imane-Idrissi/Imane-Idrissi-portfolio/docs/task-board-documentation.md

 ### 3. Perception Is Performance

-Raw latency numbers (<200 ms, <500 ms) don't mean much on their own, perception is everything.
+Raw latency numbers (<200ms, <500ms) don't mean much on their own—perception is everything.
 What matters is how users experience responsiveness.
 Some won't notice half a second of delay, while others will feel it immediately.
 The real lesson: don't just optimize for metrics, optimize for psychology.

-Psychology of the target users.
-Speed is experienced, not measured.
+Psychology of the target users: speed is experienced, not measured.

 ### 4. Complexity Comes at a Cost, Is it Worth It?